The next intake will commence 4th February 2015 and runs as a dual qualification with the Certificate III in Aged Care.

 As this course forms part of the dual qualification with Certificate III in Aged Care, please visit the Aged Care page on our website for more information.
-The Certificate III in Aged Care accepts four intakes per year and each intake ranges from 3 months to 4.5 months depending on the intake and intensity of the course.
+The Certificate III in Aged Care accepts four intakes per year and each intake ranges from three to four months depending on the intake and intensity of the course.

 Where and how can I study?

-Classes are held at the Moonee Ponds Campus - Centre for Health and Community Services.
-Please keep a look on our website as we do run some of the Aged Care courses at other campuses during the year.
+Classes are held at the Moonee Ponds campus - Centre for Health and Community Services.
+Please keep a look out on our website, as we do run some of the Aged Care courses at other campuses throughout the year.

 What employment opportunities will I have?